Battle of Mogadishu (1993): Documentaries

 The American series PBS Frontline aired a documentary titled Ambush in Mogadishu in 1998.

 The True Story of Black Hawk Down (2003) is a TV documentary which premièred on The History Channel.
 It was directed by David Keane.

 The American Heroes Channel television series, Black Ops, aired an episode titled "The Real Black Hawk Down" in June 2014.

 The National Geographic Channel television series, No Man Left Behind, aired an episode titled "The Real Black Hawk Down" on 28 June 2016.

 The Seconds from Disaster television series spotlighted the raid-and-rescue mission in the season 7 episode "Chopper Down", which aired in February 2018.

+Surviving Black Hawk Down is a docuseries released on Netflix in 2025.

 Rangers return in 2013

 In March 2013, two survivors from Task Force Ranger returned to Mogadishu with a film crew to shoot a short film, Return to Mogadishu: Remembering Black Hawk Down, which debuted in October 2013 on the 20th anniversary of the battle.
 Author Jeff Struecker and country singer-songwriter Keni Thomas relived the battle as they drove through the Bakaara Market in armored vehicles and visited the Wolcott crash site.